MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

    :::image type="content" source="media/response-categories.png" alt-text="Screenshot showing the Pre-defined response categories.":::

    > [!NOTE]
    > Pre-defined response categories are not available while composing a new email.
-You can only enter custom text or [create an email to summarize your sales meeting](#create-a-sales-meeting-summary-email-preview).
+You can only enter custom prompt or [create an email to summarize your sales meeting](#create-a-sales-meeting-summary-email-preview).

 1. In the textbox, enter a phrase to describe the kind of reply you want to send, and then press **Enter**.